A hybrid discrete-continuum modelling approach to explore the impact of T-cell infiltration on anti-tumour immune response: Introduction

 In this article, we develop a spatial hybrid discrete-continuum model for the interaction dynamics between tumour cells and immune cells.
 In this framework, a stochastic individual-based model tracking the dynamics of single tumour cells and immune cells is coupled with a balance equation for the concentration of chemokines (\textit{e.g.} CXCL9/10) which are secreted by tumour cells and drive the chemotactic movement of immune cells towards the tumour~\citep{galon2019approaches,gorbachev2007cxc}.
 While being aware of the fact that a variety of different types of cells and molecules take part in the immune response against tumours, here we focus on cytotoxic T cells only, since they are the immune agents that are most commonly stimulated by immunotherapies~\citep{huang2017t,tumeh2014pd}.

 In this model, cell dynamics are governed by a set of rules that result in a discrete-time branching random walk on a regular lattice~\citep{hughes1995random}.
 Using methods similar to those we have previously employed in~\citep{almeida2021discrete,bubba2020discrete,macfarlane2020hybrid}, we formally derive the deterministic continuum counterpart of the hybrid model, which is given by a coupled system that comprises an IDE for the density of tumour cells, a PDE for the density of T cells, and a PDE for the concentration of chemokines.
 We report on computational results of the hybrid model and show that there is an excellent quantitative agreement between them and numerical solutions of the corresponding continuum model.
 These results shed light on the mechanisms that underlie the emergence of different levels of infiltration of T cells into the tumour and elucidate how T-cell infiltration shapes anti-tumour immune response.
-Moreover, exploiting the computational efficiency of the continuum model, we carry out extensive numerical simulations to investigate the impact of T-cell infiltration on the response of tumour cells to different types of anti-cancer immunotherapy.
+Moreover, to present a proof of concept for the idea that, exploiting the computational efficiency of the continuum model, extensive numerical simulations could be carried out to identify possible targets to improve the efficacy of anti-cancer therapy, we investigate the impact of T-cell infiltration on the dynamics of tumour cells under parameter settings which provide a simplified representation of the action of different types of immunotherapy.

 The article is organised as follows.
 In Section~\ref{sec:hybrid model}, the hybrid discrete-continuum model is introduced.
 In Section~\ref{sec:Corresponding continuum model}, the deterministic continuum counterpart of this model is presented (a formal derivation is provided in Appendix~\ref{Formal derivation of the continuum model corresponding to the hybrid model}).
 In Section~\ref{sec:Numerical simulations}, computational results of the hybrid model are discussed and integrated with numerical solutions of the continuum model.
 In Section~\ref{sec:Conclusive discussion and research perspectives}, biological implications of the main findings of this study are summarised and directions for future research are outlined.